unapologeticaf/digital-garden/content/Liar's story (text).md

 Ashamed, regretful, tired, the kid finally had an idea.

 Maybe he couldn't undo his mistakes, but he could hide them.
-So he got himself a mask.
+So the kid built himself a mask.

+The mask was as heavy as his mind was, but the kid put it on anyways.

+And with his newly found costume, the kid left behind everything he was still clinging on to, and ventured back into the city.

+Everybody was looking at him now.
+Everybody wanted him to say something, but he couldn't.
+The kid got himself something to scribble on, and went:

+*"Can you hear me now?"*

+But as that man told him, nobody was actually listening.

+---